gyhandy/Img2SceneGraph/README.md

 Here is a typical work-flow:

 ### Step 1: From labeled images to nodes and edges
 For each images, we use the pre-trained model from [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) to synthesis the following outputs: 79 bounding boxes (b-boxes) labeled by a single word and over 6,000 relationship pairs (rel-pairs) between b-boxes, both of them are sorted by their corresponding confidence scores.
+Note the number of b-boxes and rel-pairs may be less depends on specific image.

 ### Step 2: Select nodes and edges to form Scene graphs
 To form a scene graph, we provide multiple methods to select edges and nodes.